 In the scope of market risk, SID Bank only calculates capital requirements for currency risk in accordance with the CRR.
-The Bank's exposure to currency risk is low and does not exceed the prescribed regulatory limit for the calculation of the capital requirement for currency risk in accordance with Article 351 of the CRR.
-It is thus not required to formulate capital requirements for currency risk.
+The Bank's exposure to currency risk is low and does not exceed the prescribed regulatory

 RWAs for market risk also amount to zero.
 The Bank thus does not disclose template EU MR1 - Market risk under the standardised approach.